How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • Where it’s from: The rib section, with heavy marbling.
 In Australia, the boneless ribeye is called scotch fillet.

-• Flavour & texture: Rich, buttery, tender — thanks to the fat marbling that melts during cooking.
+• Flavour and texture: Rich, buttery, tender, thanks to the fat marbling that melts during cooking.

 • Best cooking method: High-heat sear over coals for a braai, or preheated BBQ grill plates.
 Keep medium-rare to medium for maximum juiciness.